When it wants to, the Mexican Tiger Moth surprises observers with an unexpected pop of bright pink.

-The Mexican Tiger Moth has a geometric assembly of black shapes on its white wings.
+The Mexican Tiger Moth has a myriad of geometric black shapes on its creamy white wings.
 The upper part of the forewings have black blocks, the center area has thinner dashes, and the tips of the wings sport triangular shapes.
-The furry white thorax has three black lines on it; one runs down the center and two are on either side of it.
+The furry white thorax has three black lines on it: one runs down the center and two are on either side of it.
 The thickness of these lines varies with individuals.
-Hair near the face and on the upper legs has an orange-pink tint to it.
-The abdomen is a bright pink with black dots down the spine that may even connect to form a line.
-Smaller hindwings are visible when wings are spread open.
+Hair near the face and on the upper legs has an orange-pink tint.
+The abdomen is bright pink with black dots down the 'spine', and these dots may even connect to form a line.
+Smaller hindwings are visible only when wings are spread open.
 Males have white hindwings while females have bright pink hindwings with black blotches near the bottom edges.

-Despite their name, Mexican Tiger Moths are native to states in both Mexico and the U.S..
+Despite their name, Mexican Tiger Moths are native to states in both Mexico and the western part of the U.S..
 Mexican Tiger Moth adults are active from spring through most of autumn.
-Caterpillars are covered in hairs and may eat the leaves of herbaceous plants.
+Caterpillars are covered in hairs and likely eat the leaves of herbaceous plants.
 Many generations can be produced each year.

 Scientific Name: Apantesis proxima

 Size (Adult; Length): 14mm to 20mm (0.55in to 0.78in)